cameroncarlg/cameroncarlg/README.md

 ### Hi there 👋

 A recent computer science graduate who's passionate about software development/cloud computing!
-Hoping to land a Cloud Engineer role at a great company!
+Hoping to land a Software/Cloud Engineer role at a great company!

 - 📫 I'm currently working on:
   - Building a professional resume website (cloud based)